mrd0ll4r/tbomb/README.md

     -r <requests>: specifies the number of requests to send _per_client_ -c <clients>: specifies the number of concurrent clients to use
     -k: enables keep-alive mode (reusing connectionIDs)
-    (-s: enables scrape-mode (not yet implemented))
+    -e: enables detailed error reports (has some impact on performance) (-s: enables scrape-mode (not yet implemented))